seanbutler/academic-bio-site/README.md

 * mustache - templates
 * skeleton - boilerplate css so default is neat

-currently used for my academic bio & blog, super simple, probably needs refactoring
+currently used for my academic bio & blog, super simple, needs software design/refactoring you can see it in action here... https://academic-bio-site.herokuapp.com/

 done
 ---